The conveniences of modern life make it easy for your kids to withdraw during winter when the snow flies and the temperatures chill your bones.

 Before we venture out to the rink or the slope, a little background is in order.
 Most winter sports fall into three main categories of activity:

 Each of these has evolved variations over time that open new challenges and new experiences for youth and their families alike.

 For example, downhill skiing led to the more free-flowing (and daredevil-like) sport of freestyle skiing, which emerged in the 1960s and then became an official Olympic sport in the early 1990s.

 Ice skaters can focus on artistry as they carve the ice with figures, or on speed as they race around the oval.

 And with every new activity, someone is looking to push the envelope further.

-Within families, though, you won’t be sending your kids off the ski jump anytime soon.
+For most families, though, you won’t be sending your kids off the ski jump anytime soon.
 Or maybe ever, and that’s okay.
 You don’t necessarily have to be a competitive spirit to have fun participating in winter sports.
-Skiing, skating, sledding are all viral recreational activities, easily done at the hill behind the school or at the little rink down the block.
+Skiing, skating, and sledding are all viral recreational activities, easily done at the hill behind the school or at the little rink down the block.

 Those numbers are spread out across multiple forms of skiing (downhill, freestyle, alpine, and cross country) along with snowboarding, snowshoeing, and sledding.
 (Skating was not part of SIA’s survey.)

 Here’s the takeaway: